quantumjim/Quantum-information-course-Basel/README.md

 # Quantum Information

+**Regarding the current health situation, keep track of the [university](https://www.unibas.ch/en/News-Events/Coronavirus.html) and [cantonal](https://www.coronavirus.bs.ch/) guidelines.
+A decision on the form of the next lecture will be made in the morning and communicated here and by email.**

 [Course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/en/home?id=239410), given by James Wootton of IBM Research.

 The course begins on 19th Feb 2020 and will have weekly lectures and exercises.
 If you are not able to attend the course in person, you can follow along with the materials below.

 ## Course Content